nijikokun/drink/README.md

 do Coffee.stir
 ```

-For those who think they may not remember this, or are confused as to what it does, you can also use it's aliased function `start`
+For those who think they may not remember this, or are confused as to what it does, you can also use it's aliased function `start`:

 ``` coffee
 Coffee = drink process
 do Coffee.start
 ```

-#### Spilling
+## Spilling

 To stop the session from stirring you simply `spill` the session or cup out.